tomcramer/code-of-conduct/README.md

 ## Discuss

-Discussion is welcome either on the [Code4lib listserv](https://listserv.nd.edu/cgi-bin/wa?SUBED1=CODE4LIB&A=1) or by creating a new issue: https://github.com/code4lib/antiharassment-policy/issues/new
+Discussion is welcome either on the [hydra-tech listserv](https://groups.google.com/group/hydra-tech) or by creating a new issue: https://github.com/projecthydra/code-of-conduct/issues/new

 ## Contribute

 ### Using Github (doesn't require knowing Git)

-1. Fork the codebase e.g. to https://github.com/your-username/antiharassment-policy (click the "Fork" button in the upright corner of the page)
+1. Fork the codebase e.g. to https://github.com/your-username/code-of-conduct (click the "Fork" button in the upright corner of the page)
 1. Click the link for one of the files (e.g. `code_of_conduct.md`)
 1. Click the Edit button
 1. Add a commit summary and (optionally) an extended description